Mintbase/Grants-Program/applications/AdMeta.md

 There are an increasing number of Metaverse related projects in Polkadot/Kusama ecosystem, however, the current Metaverse platforms still lack of infrastructures and applications, comparing to our current real life.
 We therefore build this for various Metaverse platforms.

-Our target audiences can be Web3 projects, who are potential advertisers, Metaverse land holders, who are potential publishers, and Metaverse players, who are potential users.
+Our target audiences can be Mintbase projects, who are potential advertisers, Metaverse land holders, who are potential publishers, and Metaverse players, who are potential users.

 Advertising is our natural needs in almost all social scenarios, and we meet this needs in Metaverse.

-[Parami](https://parami.io/) builds Web3 ad platforms as well, and their scope is to build the DID and privacy layer by themselves.
+[Parami](https://parami.io/) builds Mintbase ad platforms as well, and their scope is to build the DID and privacy layer by themselves.
 While we are focusing on the advertising functionality, and the DID service will be provided by Litentry, who is more professional on this field and has already their products.
-Also, our ad platform is targeting on Metaverse, not Web3.
+Also, our ad platform is targeting on Metaverse, not Mintbase.

 ## Team :busts_in_silhouette: